Universal Gaussian Quantization with Side Information using Polar Lattices: Proposed Scheme for Universal Quantization

+These definitions of information and frozen sets are from~\cite{yamamoto13} where Polar codes for asymmetric channels were analysed.
+It has a slightly different form in comparison to the original definition in~\cite{Arikan09}.
 Note that we have defined the frozen set for $\FP$ and the information set for $\SP$.
-The reason for this distinction is that we use Polar codes to construct a covering code for $\FP$ and a packing code (channel code) for $\SP$; see~\cite{yamamoto13}.
+The reason for this distinction is that we use Polar codes to construct a covering (source) code for $\FP$ and a packing (channel) code for $\SP$; see~\cite{yamamoto13}.
+Since the channel between each $\mathbf{H}_l, $ $1\leq l\leq \ell$, and $\mathbf{Y}_{k}$ is perfectly known to the decoder, it constructs its frozen set $\FSP$ in advance for all the levels and shares them with $\FP$.

-With that, we specify the overall protocol to be used in round $k$ by $\FP$ and $\SP$ in Algorithms \ref{algo1} and \ref{algo2}, respectively.
-Note that while $\SP$ uses the MAP rule for realizing its information bits with $\FP$ uses the randomized MAP rule with
+With that, we specify the overall protocol to be used in round $k$ by $\FP$ and $\SP$ in Algorithms \ref{algo1} and \ref{algo2}, respectively. $\SP$ uses MAP rule for realizing its information bits with posterior $p_{2,l}^{(k)}(j_u)$ given by